witrac/iot-embeddedc/README.md

 Disconnect Client
 ------------------

-Disconnects the client and releases the connections
+Disconnects the client, releases the connections and frees the memory.

 ``` {.sourceCode .c}
 #include "iotfclient.h"